-The results of the assessment should provide sufficient understanding of the relevant endangered species, non-target catches and discards and fishery impacts on them to enable their protection from those impacts, i.e. for the management objective to be achieved.
-The auditor shall report the complete database.
-Traditional, fisher or community knowledge can be used as reference, provided its validity can be objectively verified.
+The results of the assessment shall provide sufficient understanding of the relevant endangered species, non-target catches and discards and fishery impacts on them to enable their protection from those impacts, i.e. for the management objective to be achieved.
+The auditor shall report the complete database and the number of interactions of the unit of certification with endangered species, non-target species and discards.